joshmcrty/Flurry/README.md

 ## Options

-`character` (string) determines the character or html entity to be replicated as a snowflake.
-Default is `"❄"`.
-If you set this to a string of several unicode characters Flurry will randomize which flakes use each character (e.g. `"❄❅❆"`).
+`character` (array) determines the character or html entity to be replicated as a snowflake.
+Default is `["❄"]`.
+If you set this to an array of several unicode character or emoji strings Flurry will randomize which flakes use each character (e.g. `["❄","❅","❆"]`).
+Even if using a single character, it is best to provide an array instead of a string due to the way JavaScript handles certain emoji characters.

 `color` (string or array) determines the color of the snowflake.
 Default is `"white"`.
 You may use any valid [CSS color value](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value).
 If you set this to an array of colors Flurry will randomly use one of the colors for each flake (e.g. `["white", "silver"]`).